Here you can find information on when and where exams will be, as well as how to fix exam conflicts.

 4. Students with accommodations must refer to the email(s) sent from the Exams Office (by the last day of class) with the details for date, time and location of their exam(s).

-The Winter 2014 Term Exam Schedule will be posted in the Faculty Centre:
+The Spring / Summer 2014 Exam Schedule is now posted in the Faculty Centre:

 - Login to PeopleSoft using your NetID and password.
 If you are unsure how to do this, please contact your department or faculty office for assistance.